pranaOS/pranaOS/README.md

 - operating system for all, there are many features at this operating system, you can able to create frameworks, applications, and many more for the os(watch, mobile & desktopOS).
 - we have specialized ui & other runtime libraries so that developers can able to develop many things using it (or) they can create they're own framework or application for the pranaOS.

-# Kernel Features:
+## Kernel
-- mobile/watch/OS kernel.
-- x86 kernel with multi-threading feature.
+- **Multi-threaded Kernel**: Optimized for x86, ARM, mobile, and watch architectures.
+- **Memory Management**: Efficient handling of system memory with paging support.
+- **Filesystem Support**: Implements Ext2 with `/proc` virtual filesystem.
-- IPV4 stacks(ARP, TCP, UDP, ICMP Protocols).
+- **Networking**: Supports IPv4 with ARP, TCP, UDP, and ICMP protocols.
-- ext2 filesystem.
-- POSIX signals.
-- /proc typo filesystems.
-- ps2 mouse and keyboard.
-- Harware Security
-- Filesystem Notifiers
-- Profilers
+- **Device Drivers**:
+  - PS/2 Mouse & Keyboard support
-- Sound 16 bit drivers
+  - 16-bit sound drivers
-- Mouse Integeration for Virtual Machines
+  - Mouse integration for Virtual Machines

-# Libraries:
+## Libraries:
 - gateway & entrypoint **(mods)**
 - objective-c runtime support **(libobjc)**
 - swift runtime support **(libswift)**
 - java runtime and support for kernel **(libjava)**
 - Application runtime(swift/c++)

-# Userland:
+## Userland
+- **POSIX Compatibility**: Supports standard Unix utilities, signals, and `/proc` filesystem.
+- **Graphical User Interface**: A fully customizable UI with theming support.
+- **Essential System Applications**: Includes a terminal, file manager, text editor, and calculator.
+- **Security & Performance**:
+  - Hardware security integration
+  - Filesystem notifiers
+  - System profiling tools

+## Development & Libraries
+- **Custom UI & Runtime Libraries**: Provides a specialized UI toolkit and runtime libraries for application development.
+- **Multi-language Support**:
+  - **libobjc**: Objective-C runtime support
+  - **libswift**: Swift runtime support
+  - **libjava**: Java runtime with kernel integration
+- **Application Development**:
-- simple terminal and some apps
+  - Supports Swift and C++ applications
+  - Provides a gateway and entry point library (Mods)

 # Requirements:
 - you need prana compiler
 - to build prana check out the [doc]()

-# Building:
-- ```prana``` to build the iso

 ## Todo:
 - check out the [todo's](https://github.com/pranaOS/pranaOS/projects/6)